 Planning for the future

 Graduating university is a big step, you have done all the hard work and now you are probably wondering what to do and where to go next.
-The first step is to focus on what you want to do with your future - this could be working out possible career options based on your interests.
+The first step is to focus on what you want to do with your future – this could be working out possible career options based on your interests.
 Planning for the future can be something you do with a family member or friend.
-You can also see a careers adviser who will help piece together what you would like to do for work or even future study.
+You can also see a Careers Adviser who will help piece together what you would like to do for work or even future study.

 Transitioning to work

-- Diagnosed with Autism Spectrum Disorder
+• Diagnosed with Autism Spectrum Disorder

-- Live in an eligible postcode
+• Live in an eligible postcode

-- You cannot be in employment, training or education
+• You cannot be in employment, training or education

-Accessing the University Careers Service
+Accessing our Careers Service

 The Careers Service is a great place to start the process of deciding what you want to do with your future, even when you might not know what the next steps are.